1

 C 3.
 BMC 10.
 RIC 76.
 CBN –.
 Calicó 569a (these dies).

 Extremely rare and among the finest specimens known of this exceedingly difficult issue.
-Two magnificent portrait with a very attractive reddish tone and about extremely fine

 Possibly from the Boscoreale hoard of 1895.